Natalia Andreadis is a London-based film and commercials director.

 Originally from Paris, she studied her craft at the Sorbonne, under great film theorists such as Charles Tesson, editor-in-chief of the 'Cahiers du Cinema'.
 She graduated with a Masters in 2006, and followed on with a course in film production at NYU.
 She began her professional career working for celebrated producer Dan Halsted ('Garden State', 'Nixon') before becoming an Apple-certified editor in 2008, and working in post-production for 6 years.

 Her directorial short film debut, "Without", entered festival markets in 2010, winning multiple awards.
 It was picked up for distribution, screening in over 150 cinemas.
-In 2011, Natalia was chosen to be a collaborating director on Ridley Scott's "Life in a Day", and her short film "A Doll's Life" won several awards in 2012.
+In 2011, Natalia was a collaborating director on the feature documentary event "Life in a Day", and she has since spent a few years directing branded content.

-In 2019, after a few years directing branded content, Natalia won the Arri ALEXA Challenge with her short fiction script "How Can I Forget".
-The completed film began its festival run in July 2020 and has already screened at over a dozen festivals so far, including BAFTA- and Oscar-qualifiers, winning several awards along the way.
+In 2019, Natalia won the Arri ALEXA Challenge with her short fiction project "How Can I Forget".
+The completed film began its festival run in July 2020 and has screened at two dozen festivals so far, including BAFTA- and Oscar-qualifiers, winning several awards along the way.

 or via the form below: